 The UN Convention therefore seems to require that the reasonable adjustment duty should not be limited to anticipatory adjustments.
 The duty should include ad hoc adjustments based on an individual’s needs.

-The Convention can be relevant in interpreting the Equality Act where the latter is ambiguous or uncertain: see UN Convention on the Rights of Persons with Disabilities (CRPD)>Interpreting UK law.
+The Convention can be relevant in interpreting the Equality Act where the Act is ambiguous or uncertain: see UN Convention on the Rights of Persons with Disabilities (CRPD)>Interpreting UK law.
 As discussed above, I suggest the wording of the Equality Act is indeed consistent with an ad hoc duty.
+(However UK courts tend to take more notice of the European Convention of Human Rights (above), as specifically required by s.3 Human Rights Act which can apply even if the UK legislation is not ambiguous.)

 One paper is Lawson & Orchard, The anticipatory reasonable adjustment duty: removing the blockages, Cambridge Law Journal, 2021, https://doi.org/10.1017/S0008197321000568.